marceloboth/books/eloquent-ruby/chapter-2/README.md

 ## Loops

 - Avoid ``for loop`` in arrays
-- Use each method, the reason is for avoidin one level of indirections.
+- Use each method, the reason is eliminating one level of indirection.
 When for is called, Ruby will call inside the each method.

   ```